RodrigoPAml/DesignPatterns/README.md

 - **Domain Layer** - The domain layer represents the application’s core, encapsulating business rules, entities, and domain-specific logic.
 It should be technology-agnostic and contain no dependencies on external frameworks or libraries.

 - **Infrastructure Layer** - The infrastructure layer deals with external concerns such as databases, external services, and frameworks.
 It contains implementations of interfaces defined in the application layer and interacts with external resources.

-One of the key goals of Clean Architecture is to maintain one-way dependencies, meaning that inner layers should not be aware of implementation details of outer layers.
-This facilitates testability, maintenance, and code evolution, as changes in an outer layer do not affect the inner layers.

-Clean Architecture is a generic approach and can be applied to various programming languages and project types.
-It encourages writing clean, testable, and high-quality code, which is essential for long-lasting software projects that need to be easily adaptable to changing requirements.

 # IoC (Inversion of Control)